tater-cc/graham_discord_bot/README.md

 ## Why do I want this?

-Because Graham is awesome, with it you can:
+Because Tater is an awesome fork of Graham, with it you can:
 - Allow users to tip each other for quality content, etc.
 - Increase engagement in your discord server via features such as rains and giveaways
 - Help educate people on cryptocurrencies and the value they provide

 ## Where can I see it in action?

-Head to the [BANANO Discord](https://chat.banano.cc) - you can see both the NANO and BANANO bots in action just by typing `?help` and `.help`
+Head to my [Server Experiment Discord](https://discord.gg/cTg7yPpyYG) - you can see both the HUAHUA bot in action just by typing `.help`

 ## How do I add it to my server?

-Graham is currently not public, but it will be soon!
+Tater is currently not public, but it will be soon!
 In the meantime you can follow the instructions below to setup your own.

-# Setting up your own Graham
+# Setting up your own Tater

 ## Requirements

-Graham 4.0+ requires the following:
+Tater 4.0+ requires the following:

 - A unix environment (MacOS or Linux or WSL)
 - Python 3.7+
 - PostgreSQL or SQLite3
 - A Redis Server/Database
-- A NANO or BANANO node - [setting up a node](https://docs.nano.org/running-a-node/node-setup/).
-You will want to enable RPC and enable_control once your node is up and running. [node configuration](https://docs.nano.org/running-a-node/configuration/)
+- A HUAHUA Node with RPC enabled

 It sounds like a lot, but it's actually quite simple.